Investment Risks of Bonds

 The price of bonds usually changes oppositely of interest rates, with some exceptions, such as securities with put options and interest-only mortgage-backed securities.
 It is called market risk, because it is a risk only if one wishes to sell before maturity in the secondary market.

-Illustrative Example: the Reciprocal Relationship between Bond Prices and Interest Rates
+Example: the Reciprocal Relationship between Bond Prices and Interest Rates

 Reinvestment Risk

 This risk is contrary to interest rate risk, because when interest rates rise, market risk increases, but reinvestment risk declines.
-Thus, reinvestment risk helps to neutralize market risk — strategies based on these opposing risks is called immunization.
+Thus, reinvestment risk helps neutralize market risk — strategies based on these opposing risks is called immunization.

 Call Risk (Timing Risk)